google/fully-homomorphic-encryption/transpiler/README.md

 This is currently an exploratory proof-of-concept.
 While it could be deployed in practice, the run-times of the FHE-C++ operations are likely to be too long to be practical at this time.
 This transpiler heavily relies on the chosen FHE library for security guarantees.
-Since both the PALISADE and TFHE libraries are relatively new, there are not yet robust widely-accepted cryptanalyses for them.
+Since both the OpenFHE and TFHE libraries are relatively new, there are not yet robust widely-accepted cryptanalyses for them.
 Thus, before including this system's output in a live production deployment, be aware that there may be yet undiscovered vulnerabilities in either library.